22 year-old Amara has led a difficult life. Following the death of her parents, she was raised by close family relatives until she was 16.

 Following the death of her parents, *Amara was forced into early marriage at just 16 years old.
 Forced to abandon her independence and all her hopes and dreams for the future.

-Escaping an abusive marriage
+Escaping an unhappy marriage

 Hopes for the future

-After finishing her training Etagu received support and materials to start her own snack and hot drinks business.
+After finishing her training Amara received support and materials to start her own snack and hot drinks business.
 GOAL’s ChildSPACE programme also provided her with regular business consultations and support to ensure her business was on the right track.

 Amara is finally enjoying the independence that was robbed from her at 16.
 Her business is respected, well known in the area, and helping Amara to provide for Yafet, who is now two years old.